We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 Smart rings are booming, and they’re here to stay.
-With a discreet build and great health insights, fitness, and health smart rings are proving increasingly popular.
+With a discreet design and superior health insights, the best smart rings generally provide a better health-tracking experience than smartwatches.

-The Oura Ring 4 is the best smart ring you can buy right now – but, with its mandatory subscription, it’s an expensive option.
-And that means the likes of the RingConn Gen 2 and Samsung Galaxy Ring make great Oura alternatives: both have impressed us in testing.
+The Oura Ring 4 is the best smart ring you can buy right now.
+But with its mandatory subscription, it’s an expensive option.
+And that means the likes of the Ultrahuman Ring Air, RingConn Gen 2 and Samsung Galaxy Ring make great Oura alternatives: all of those have impressed us in testing.

-Read on for our first-hand testing of the key smart rings — and how to pick between them.
+Read on for our first-hand testing of the best smart rings — and how to pick between them.

 Smart rings are small and discreet wearables, ideal for people who want to get the benefits of a wearable, without wearing a bulky smartwatch or fitness tracker.
 They mainly track sleep, steps, recovery, and stress.
-They’ve proven popular because a smart ring is more comfortable to sleep than a smartwatch, so you can get in-depth health insights, and still wear your favorite watch or timepiece.
+They’ve proven popular because a smart ring is more comfortable to sleep than a smartwatch.
+It also means that you can get in-depth health insights, and still wear your favorite watch or timepiece.

 Smart rings are generally poor at tracking workouts, and few have advanced health features such as ECG/blood pressure (yet).
-The lack of screen and NFC also makes them feel less useful than a smartwatch.
+The lack of screen and NFC also makes them feel less useful than a smartwatch day-to-day.

 Most of the smart rings we’ve tested provide a sizing kit with a plastic version of that ring so you can try a range of different sizes before the one packed with smarts is sent out to you.
 Samsung’s is optional but don’t skip this step.
-You should wear that test ring for a day or two to make sure it fits well and doesn’t fly off when you wash your hands (we’re speaking from experience!)
-A snug fit that doesn’t twist around is also key to getting accurate sensor data, so this aspect is important.
-Also, if you wash your hands with a smart ring that’s too big, expect to feel it fly across the room.
+You should wear the test ring for a day or two to make sure it fits well and doesn’t fly off when you wash your hands (we’re speaking from experience!)
+A snug fit that doesn’t twist around is key to getting accurate sensor data, so this aspect is important.

 Smart rings take a battering, so getting something that won’t be torn to shreds after a couple of months is important.
-Many rings (see RingConn and Oura) are made of titanium, which is light and super-scratch resistant – but will still badly scratch.
-We always suggest taking it off when doing activities like lifting weights.
+Many rings (see RingConn and Oura) are made of titanium, which is light and supposed to be super-scratch resistant.
+But if we always suggest taking it off when doing activities like lifting weights, because it will get marked.
+You can buy ring protectors, which slip over the ring.

 Our top smart ring picks at a glance: